Ochsenkopf Transmitter

-The Ochsenkopf Transmitter (Sender Ochsenkopf) is a 163 m radio and TV tower of reinforced concrete, which was built in 1958 on the summit of the 1024 m Ochsenkopf mountain, the second-highest mountain in the Fichtelgebirge mountain chain in Northern Bavaria, Germany.
+The Ochsenkopf Transmitter (Sender Ochsenkopf) is a 163 m radio and TV tower of reinforced concrete, which was built in 1958 on the summit of the 1024 m Ochsenkopf mountain, the second-highest mountain in the Fichtel Mountains in Northern Bavaria, Germany.
 The tower replaced a 50 m guyed steel tube TV mast that collapsed in January 1958 as result of icing.
 The tower, which is not accessible to the public, has a hyperbolic-shaped basement with five floors for technical equipment.
 Above it, there are platforms for directional antennas.
 The antennas for FM-transmission are on the upper part of the concrete tower, those for TV transmission on a steel tube mast on the top.

 Transmitting to the former GDR

 Ochsenkopf TV Tower played an important role in transmitting to the former GDR many West German FM and TV programs, notably ARD, West Germany's first – and between 1952 and 1963 only – television channel.
 Its signal could penetrate deep into the southern territory of East Germany due to its closeness to the border, its use of a low frequency (VHF Band I channel 4), and of vertical polarization.
 Under good conditions, its signal could be received as far away as Görlitz on the East German-Polish border, even though most aerials there were pointed at the West Berlin transmitters.

 The transmitter required large and specifically mounted aerials nicknamed Ochsenkopf-Antenne, or Ochsenkopf for short, thus making the homes of viewers of western television easily recognizable.
 A campaign in the early 1960s by East Germany's state youth organisation FDJ aimed at turning away or removing such aerials exploited this fact.